gmdelc66/primalitytest/README.md

 ** UDADATE JUNE 12th 2020 **

 Added fuzzy_factorp2_factorise(num) which utilizes the factorise.py engine from skollman.
-It uses the SIQS algorthim and is incuded in factorise.py for those interseted in using it outright.
+It uses the SIQS algorthim that is incuded in factorise.py for those interseted in using it outright.
 My engine is setup to factor faster by reducing the numbers so you may find fuzzy_Factorp2_factorize much fast than factorise.py alone.
 If you use sympy's factorint() you may be very intersted in utilizing this engine to factor numbers as it know implements factorise.py's SIQS engine.